visualia/visualia/docs/utils/variables.md

 #### Getting all global variables

-To get all global variables, you will need just to display a `v` value:
+To get all global variables, you will need just to output a `v` value:

 ```md
 > {{ v }}